MrClock8163/GeoComPy/docs/connections.rst

 .. note::

-    In case of Leica instruments and GeoCom, the GeoCom interface on the instrument might have to be manually switched to the bluetooth device, before initiating a connection.
+    In case of Leica instruments and GeoCOM, the GeoCOM interface on the instrument might have to be manually switched to the bluetooth device, before initiating a connection.
 Make sure to sync the port parameters (e.g. speed, parity) between the instrument and the computer!